-The Colonial Tavern was once located at 201-203 Yonge St (between Queen and Shuter Sts), in downtown Toronto.
+The Colonial Tavern was once located at 201-203 Yonge St (between Queen St and Shuter St) in downtown Toronto.

 Originally the Athlete Hotel

-Prior to the Colonial Tavern, the building was home to Athlete Hotel.
+Before the Colonial Tavern, the building was home to Athlete Hotel.
 John F Scholes opened the hotel in the late 1890s.
 Tucked between two iconic bank buildings, it was renamed Scholes’ Hotel in 1924.
-It remained in operation until 1947 when the Scholes family sold the property.
+It remained in operation until 1947, when the Scholes family sold the property.

 The Colonial Tavern

 The Colonial Tavern opened in 1947.
-It was owned and operated by Mike Lawrence who later brought in his brothers-in-law, Harvey and Goodwin “Goody” Lichtenberg to help operate the venue.
+It was owned and operated by Mike Lawrence, who later brought in his brothers-in-law, Harvey and Goodwin “Goody” Lichtenberg, to help operate the venue.
 The Colonial featured live jazz music and had a revolving floor around the stage so that everyone had equal views.
-In a civil rights milestone the opening year, the tavern broke the colour barrier and featured shows by the all-black dance band, Cy McLean and His Rhythm Rompers.
+In a civil rights milestone in the opening year, the tavern broke the colour barrier and featured shows by the all-black dance band Cy McLean and His Rhythm Rompers.

 The historic Toronto music venue gained a reputation as one of the leading jazz clubs in the world.
-Along with booking great Canadian performers, Goody worked with his connections in New York and LA to bring in big American names in jazz.
+Besides booking great Canadian performers, Goody worked with his connections in New York and LA to bring big American names in jazz.

 A Fire, Rebuild & The Blues